About Us

 We are leading nursing and rehab center.
 Learn more about facility.

-If you are looking for a new home for your loved ones, we offer furnished private and semi-private suites.
 We have a dedicated staff that shares a common goal of giving the best care possible to your loved one.
-Whether it be long-term care, skilled nursing or respite stay, St. Antony’s Center can accommodate all of your needs.
+Whether it be long-term care, skilled nursing or respite stay, St. Antony’s Nursing and Rehab can accommodate all of your needs.

 Skilled Nursing